 Fresh vs. Dried Herbs

 Don’t get me wrong, I LOVE fresh herbs!
 The problems I run in to when using fresh herbs is that they go bad before I finish using them, and I don’t like to waste money! ;-( I also find the dried herbs to be much more convenient… no need to get a cutting board out!
 You can also purchase organic dried herbs pretty easily.
 Right now I have fresh basil, thyme and sage in the fridge but I tend to still reach for the dried stuff!
 My favorite fresh herb is basil, but since this recipe is supposed to be a quick, slow cooker meal, so I decided to use dried instead.
-Check out these 24 Organic Spices in Magnetic Jars!
 If using fresh herbs, the typical conversion is to use 3 times as much fresh herbs as you would dried.

 Be sure to choose high quality dairy products.
 Look for “carrageenan” on the ingredient list of any dairy you buy and AVOID it!
 Check out this blog post for more information about carrageenan as a food additive.
 This recipe would be GREAT with homemade mozzarella!
 You could also use eggplant or zucchini instead of sweet potato or use all three.
 The disadvantage of using the zucchini is that your lasagna will have extra liquid given off from the zucchini.
 If you use eggplant, just be sure to peel it first before you slice it.
 This lasagna is a great way to highlight fresh tomatoes you put up this summer.
-If you are like me and didn’t have the time to put up any tomatoes, check out THESE tomato products in glass jars.
-I have been using the tomato paste and strained tomatoes and they are great!
 Try this recipe the slow cooker or in the oven!
 If you prepare it in a freezer safe dish, you can make it ahead of time, and store it in the freezer for a rainy day.
 I hope you enjoy this easy but tasty recipe! **Dairy Free Option: This recipe is great with cheese but if you can’t handle, dairy, simply omit it.

 - 1 lb ground meat (beef, chicken, turkey)